Essentially the py.js version of the Python C API, these functions

 py.PY_add(o1, o2)

-Returns the result of adding o1
+Returns the result of adding o1 and o2, equivalent to

-o1 + o2
+o1 + o2.

 py.PY_subtract(o1, o2)

-Returns the result of subtracting o2
+Returns the result of subtracting o2 from o1, equivalent

-to o1 - o2
+to o1 - o2.

 py.PY_multiply(o1, o2)

-Returns the result of multiplying o1
+Returns the result of multiplying o1 by o2, equivalent to

-o1 * o2
+o1 * o2.

 py.PY_divide(o1, o2)

-Returns the result of dividing o1
+Returns the result of dividing o1 by o2, equivalent to

-o1 / o2
+o1 / o2.

 py.PY_negative(o)

-Returns the negation of o
+Returns the negation of o, equivalent to -o.

 py.PY_positive(o)

-Returns the “positive” of o
+Returns the “positive” of o, equivalent to +o.

-to follow *args
+**kwargs to follow *args.